anurag-2911/kode/README.md

        - Two Sum Problem
           (Given an array of integers and a target sum, find two numbers that add up to the target sum.)
        - Longest Consecutive Sequence
-          (Given an unsorted array of integers, find the length of the longest consecutive elements sequence.)
+          (Given an unsorted array of integers, find the longest consecutive element sequence length.)
        - First Unique Character in a String
           (Find the first non-repeating character in a string and return its index.)
        - Subarray Sum Equals K
-          (Given an array of integers and an integer k, find the total number of continuous subarrays whose sum equals to k.)
+          (Given an array of integers and an integer k, find the total number of continuous subarrays whose sum equals k.)
        - Group Anagrams
           (Given an array of strings, group anagrams together.)
        - Contains Duplicate